usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-java-auto-learn/step2/info.md

 By default a file called `waap.yaml` is written to the current directory containing an updated instance configuration.

->Do NOT just apply auto generated configurations without prior validation!
+> &#128226; Do **NOT** just apply auto generated configurations without prior validation!

-Inspecting the generated config (`less waap.yaml`) or by specifically looking at rule exceptions by running we get the rule exceptions generated:
+Inspecting the generated config (`less waap.yaml`) or by specifically looking at rule exceptions by executing the command below we get the rule exceptions:

 ```shell
 yq e '.spec.crs.requestRuleExceptions' waap.yaml